barquin123/react-webp-webm-converter/README.md

 5. npm install react-dropzone
 In the project directory, you can run: (Assuming you have completed the steps above)

-npm start
+-npm start
-Runs the app in the development mode.
+-Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+-Open http://localhost:3000 to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.